 For example, investing in luxury real estate usually comes with bigger profits.
 However, it also comes with a larger upfront cost.
-Also, since luxury property is only suited for a specialty buyer or renter, you likely won't be able to do the same volume of transactions than at a different price point.
+And since a luxury property is only suited for a specialty buyer or renter, you likely won't be able to do the same volume of transactions as you would at a different price point.

 In the end, you need to evaluate what type of risk and reward you're willing to withstand with your Investments.

 After you've weighed your options, you should have all the info you need to pick the real estate niche that's best for you.
 From there, you'll connect with a lender to discuss financing options and a real estate agent to look at available listings.
 Before you know it, you'll be on your way to buying your first investment property.